joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/071-Security-Awareness.md

     - It helps employees develop the skills and abilities to protect the organization from threats

-## Security Awareness Training
+## Security Training

-Security Awareness Training communicates expectations, responsibilities, and identifies potential risks to align information security goals with the organization's mission and vision.
+Security Training communicates expectations, responsibilities, and identifies potential risks to align information security goals with the organization's mission and vision.

 - **Education**
     - The objective is to enhance learners' comprehension of concepts and their application to real-world scenarios.